COALAIP/specs/data-structure/README.md

 }

 // In IPLD
-// Creation
+// Work
 {
     "@context": [ // For now, these could also be a URI to the context { "/": "<hash pointing to schema.org's context>" }, { "/": "<hash pointing to COALA IP's context>" }
     ],
     "@type": "CreativeWork",
-    "name": "Lord of the Rings"
+    "name": "Lord of the Rings",
-}
+    "creator": { "/": "<hash pointing to a Person or Organization object>" }, }

 // Digital Manifestation